 The museum has a stunning array of works by Raphael, Titian, Rubens, Caravaggio, and other European and Italian painters.
 In the five Planet Rooms, there are spectacular ceiling frescos by Pietro da Cortona.

 Much of the glorious art in Florence is tucked away in churches and chapels.
 I’ve written a definitive guide to all the best museums in Florence.
-But the top two absolute must visit churches to visit are the Medici Chapel in the Basilica of San Lorenzo and the Basilica of Santa Croce.
+But the top two absolute must visit churches to visit are the Medici Chapels, part of the Basilica of San Lorenzo complex, and the Basilica of Santa Croce.

 In 1519, Michelangelo was commissioned to construct burial chapels for the Medici.
-The result, the Medici Chapel, is an incredibly unique monument.
+The result, the Medici Chapels, is an incredibly unique monument.

 It’s a rare architectural space that was both designed and decorated by a single artist.
 Michelangelo may have intended to paint frescos there as well.
 But they were never begun.

 There are 6 tomb sculptures carved by Michelangelo.
 Four are allegories of the passage of time.
 They were intended to convey the message that time destroys everything earthly, that the days of our lives ineluctably lead to our death.